jurgenwigg/py3S60/newcore/Doc/tutorial/datastructures.rst

 The comparison operators ``in`` and ``not in`` check whether a value occurs (does not occur) in a sequence.
-The operators ``is`` and ``is not`` compare whether two objects are really the same object.
+The operators ``is`` and ``is not`` compare whether two objects are really the same object; this only matters for mutable objects like lists.
 All comparison operators have the same priority, which is lower than that of all numerical operators.

 Comparisons can be chained.
 For example, ``a < b == c`` tests whether ``a`` is less than ``b`` and moreover ``b`` equals ``c``.